Hickory Hollow Mall: Expansion and renovation

 In 1982, JCPenney was added to anchor the north wing along with 24 stores in a $10 million expansion project.

 Cain-Sloan was sold to national department store chain Dillard's in 1987, occupying the space for the next four years, while the mall theater Carmike Cinemas was acquired in July 1989.

 In 1991, a $25 million expansion converted Dillard's into 30 smaller shops while a new Dillard's and parking garage were constructed on a previous parking lot space.
 On September 20, 1991, the non-profit company Hickory Hollow Mall Merchants Association, established on opening day in 1978, was dissolved.

 The food court was expanded in 1993 as Hickory Hollow remained competitive despite the opening of five new malls in the Nashville area.
 On April 25, 1997, Carmike Cinemas opened the Hickory 8 in the east parking lot leading to the closure of the mall's original theater shortly thereafter.

 In 1998, Castner Knott's 100-year history came to an end when they were acquired by Dillard's, the anchor of the east wing undergoing a constant metamorphosis over the next seven years.
 In Nashville, all five of Castner-Knott's high-volume mall locations were within shopping complexes that already contained Dillard's.
 To avoid antitrust violations, those spaces were sold to Saks Incorporated and rebranded as Proffitt's including the Hickory Hollow location which was then extensively remodeled.

-In 2001, Proffitt's was sold to Belk.
-The locations at Hickory Hollow were sold to May Company and branded as Hecht's.
+In 2005, Proffitt's was sold to Belk.
+However, the location at Hickory Hollow had been sold to May Company and rebranded as Hecht's a few years prior, in 2001.

 CBL & Associates, the real estate investment trust that manages Chattanooga's Hamilton Place, bought Hickory Hollow Mall for nearly $200 million in the summer of 1998.
 By the year 2000 roughly 702,000 inhabitants resided in the mall's primary trade area (20-mile radius) and secondary trade area (40-mile radius), a number that would swell to nearly one million by 2015.
 To compete with the city's newer malls, more renovations took place in 2002 and 2003 adding a children's play area and a revamped food court along with new carpeting, updated fixtures, and architecturally enhanced entrances.